basho/riak-dotnet-client-api/documentation/SecondaryIndexes.markdown

 **CorrugatedIron** has full support for creating, querying and removing secondary indexes in Riak.
 Behind the scenes the [PBC][] interface is used to perform all of these functions.

-The [RiakObject][] class is where 2i operations are managed.
-It maintains a property called `Indexes` which is a dictionary of `string` (index name) to `string` (index value).
-This property contains both `binary` and `integer` indexes (for more information on index types refer to the [Basho wiki][2i].
-While this is interesting to developers, this is often used just for information purposes and nothing more.
-There are other methods which should be used to interact with 2i.
+The [RiakObject][] class is where 2i operations are managed and hence this is the point of call when you are looking to do something with 2i.

 ### Creating an Index ###

-Given that Riak supports two types of indexes, `binary` and `integer`, **CorrugatedIron** provides two overloaded interface functions for dealing adding indexes.
-The overloaded functions use the types that are passed in to determine which type of index to create.
+Given that Riak supports two types of indexes, `binary` and `integer`, **CorrugatedIron** provides two interface functions for dealing with indexes, they are `BinIndex()` and `IntIndex()`.
+They both operate in a similar way and are quite easy to use.

-Here is sample code which shows how to create an object with one `integer` and one `binary` index, which is then stored in Riak.
+Here is some sample code that shows how to add indexes of various types:

 {% highlight csharp %}
 // Create an object to store in Riak var me = new RiakObject("person", "oj", "{ age: 34, first_name: \"Oliver\" }");

-// add an integer index by using the AddIndex() function and passing
+// set an integer index of a given name me.IntIndex("age").Set(34);
-// in an integer value
-me.AddIndex("age", 34);

-// add a binary index by using the AddIndex() function and passing
+// set a binary index the same way me.BinIndex("nationality").Set("Australian");

+// got more than one value?
+You can add another without deleting existing ones me.BinIndex("nationality").Add("English");

+// Set more than one value at once me.BinIndex("nationality").Set("Australian", "English");

+// Add more than one value at once me.BinIndex("nationality").Set("Swahili", "Danish");

+// Overwrite an existing set of values me.BinIndex("names").Add("Doris"); // that's not right! me.BinIndex("names").Set("OJ", "Oliver", "Derpus"); // overwrites existing

-// in a string value
+// remove a vale
-me.AddIndex("first_name", "Oliver");
+me.BinIndex("names").Remove("Derpus");

+// remove all values
+me.BinIndex("names").Clear();

+// remove the index itself off the object. me.BinIndex("names").Delete();

+// use IEnumerables of stuff instead var names = new List<string> { ... };
+me.BinIndex("names").Set(names);

+// work fluently
+me.IntIndex("fav_nums")
+    .Add(10)
+    .Add(40)
+    .Add(50, 30, 20)
+    .Remove(40)
+    .Add(listOfNumbers);

 // store in Riak
 Client.Put(me);

+// Look at any existing values in an index: foreach(var value in me.IntIndex("fav_nums").Values)
+{
+    // do something with value
+}
 {% endhighlight %}

+When adding values to an index, all duplicates are removed prior to sending to Riak.
+Even though Riak has built-in functionality that removes duplicate secondary index values we remove them on the client so that we don't send unnecessary traffic across the wire.

 ### Querying an Index ###